sprguillen/my-awesome-blog/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit the file

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+This project is a test submission for Simon Phillip Guillen's job application at Elio Systems.
+This simple blog is written in NextJS (a ReactJS-based framework that utilizes Server-side Rendering).

-## Deploy on Vercel
+## Techstack

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+- NextJS
+- ReactJS
+- SQLite 3 (Basic database to store users, and posts)
+- React's Context API (basic state management)
+- Lucia (authentication handling)
+- Tailwind CSS (CSS framework for designing)
+- React Simple WYSIWYG

+## Design decisions and challenges

+With the latest version of NextJS, not just the App-based routing but also the ability to define and play around with the ability to use server-side and client-side components have presented some challenges to me.
+As you notice, most of my form submissions utilized React's `useActionState` which handled the form submission and therefore submitted code directly to the NextJS server-side component without having to call the API is not consistent with the way I used fetch API to get data from my AuthProvider which I needed to get the user data based from the current session.
+I had to play around because NextJS's full-stack ability gave me different options on how to add and fetch data.
+Though my implementation worked I would have loved it if my form submission was implemented the same way as I did to my Auth providers for consistency purposes.